otthman/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script to delete my_first-directory
+A script that changes the current directory to the previous one